Animal Care Volunteer Project in Italy - Rome

 Like any major city, there is a socio-economic divide in Rome and the people who fall on the disadvantaged side of this face a host of challenges.
 Volunteers can help make a difference to their lives by providing essential support to local initiatives designed to address these issues and others that affect the community.

 The program orientation in Rome begins on the second and fourth Monday of each month and lasts for a full day.
 Volunteers need to arrive in Rome on the Sunday before orientation.

-After you have registered for the program, please book your flights to arrive at Leonardo da Vinci–Fiumicino Airport (FCO) or Ciampino–G. B. Pastine International Airport (CIA).
+After you have registered for the program, please book your flights to arrive at Leonardo da Vinci–Fiumicino Airport (FCO).
+You can also arrive into Ciampino–G. B. Pastine International Airport (CIA) but should expect you may need to wait to be picked up.
 Your airport pick-up is included in your Program Fee.
-Australian travellers do not require a visa to enter Italy for a duration of 90 days.

 Your specific placement orientation will be held the following day and you will be shown how to travel to and from your placement, receive an introduction to your placement, and then complete a few hours of volunteering.

 After your program orientation, you will have a morning, afternoon or evening volunteer shift at your placement and will work for approximately 3 to 5 hours per day.
 Your schedule will vary depending on the needs of your particular project.
 A typical schedule is as follows:

 |6.00 AM||Breakfast begins at the volunteer accommodation and is available until 9:00 AM.|